Real Estate Multifamily Acquisition Model Introduction

-The forecasts are all driven by the T-12 Historical Financials and the assumptions that were inputted into the Inputs & Drivers section above.
+The forecasts are all driven by the T-12 Historical Financials and the assumptions inputted into the Inputs & Drivers section above.
 Keep in mind the following:

 - Net effective rent is driven from a per unit monthly rent assumption.
-Here, we have assumed that renovations immediately provide the rent premium benefits.
-This is a common simplifying assumption because multifamily properties typically have ~50% annual turnover and landlords have the ability to move rents over night.
+Here, we assume that renovations immediately provide the rent premium benefits.
+This is a common simplifying assumption, because multifamily properties typically have ~50% annual turnover, and landlords can move rents overnight.
 In more complex models, unit renovations and the associated rent premiums will be integrated into the model using more specific assumptions.

 What data will you need?